vimal1407/practice-programs/README.md

-In this repository i have been uploading the code which i practicing in different websites and for future reference
+In this repository i have been uploading the code which i practicing in different websites for future reference